Identifying and Fitting Eclipse Maps of Exoplanets with Cross-Validation: Methods

 We define the map in terms of pixels evenly spaced in planetary surface area, known as a Mollweide projection \citep{snyder1987map}.
 These pixels uniquely define a spherical harmonic representation which continuously covers the mapped surface. \texttt{starry} uses this spherical harmonic representation to calculate the time-series emission from the map.
 Two-dimensional information is only accessible in the part of the surface eclipsed in both ingress and egress; this approximately corresponds to the dayside, corrected slightly for planetary rotation during the eclipse.
 We simplify this by plotting the posterior distribution of the fitted map on the dayside only, and plot the median fitted map globally for completeness.

 The pixel representation and spherical harmonic representation of the map are interchangeable.
 Sampling the pixels makes it easier to require positive emission from the planet, as we simply place positive log-normal priors on the brightness of each pixel.
-These have a mean value of the peak brightness of the lightcurve divided by $\pi$, and a scale factor of 0.1 to set a very wide prior spanning multiple orders in -- see the documentation of PyMC3 for the precise form of this prior \citep{exoplanet:pymc3} .
+These have a mean value of the peak brightness of the lightcurve divided by $\pi$, and a scale factor of 0.1 to set a very wide prior spanning multiple orders of magnitude in planetary flux (see the documentation of PyMC3 for the precise form of this prior \citep{exoplanet:pymc3}).
 This enforces positivity at the pixel locations only, so sometimes leads to the fitting of small areas of negative emission between pixels.

 If we sampled the spherical harmonics directly instead, we could not impose positivity as a prior, and would need to measure the positivity of the map at each step while it is sampled, which we found to be computationally intensive.
-We also found that sampling the pixel representation detected small-scale features more effectively than the spherical harmonic representation.
+We also found qualitatively that sampling pixels detected small-scale features more effectively than sampling the spherical harmonics.
+We suggest that this could be because each parameter in the pixel representation corresponds directly to a spatial region, so a small localised feature can be added by varying one parameter only (or a small number of parameters).
+On the other hand, introducing a new small-scale feature when sampling the spherical harmonic basis may require the sampler to adjust the values of all the spherical harmonic coefficients, as each one affects the entire map.
 The dense mass matrix approach available in PyMC3 \citep{exoplanet:pymc3} (first implemented in \citet{exoplanet:exoplanet}) allows us to efficiently sample the degeneracies in the posterior distribution of the brightness of the pixels.

 The number of mapped pixels is defined by the maximum spherical harmonic order, increased by an oversampling factor that adds additional pixels to better cover the planetary surface.
 Increasing the spherical harmonic order increases the complexity of the features represented by the modelled light curve, while increasing the oversampling factor improves the accuracy of the measurement of map entropy in Section \ref{sec:methods:entropy}.
 Increasing both of these factors is desirable but requires more computation time.